 Something That Matters

-The farmer-members of Landus Cooperative are an integral part of a remarkable story that begins with planting AcreEdge® seed and includes working with our agronomists to maximize yields.
+The farmer-members of Landus are an integral part of a remarkable story that begins with planting AcreEdge® seed and includes working with our agronomists to maximize yields.

-Farmers sell their harvested soybeans—which represent a season’s worth of sacrifice, hard work and hope—back to Landus Cooperative.
+Farmers sell their harvested soybeans—which represent a season’s worth of sacrifice, hard work and hope—back to Landus.

-These soybeans, in turn, are processed at Landus Cooperative facilities and transformed into a line of specialized, high-quality, soybean meal-based dairy cow feed that is distributed worldwide.
+These soybeans, in turn, are processed at Landus facilities and transformed into a line of specialized, high-quality, soybean meal-based dairy cow feed that is distributed worldwide.

 Dairies in six continents use SoyPlus, SoyChlor and PasturChlor to help improve cow health and performance for optimum productivity.

-And eventually, the farmer-members of Landus Cooperative find the dairy products—from milk to cheese, baby formula and more—in their grocery stores.
+And eventually, the farmer-members of Landus find the dairy products—from milk to cheese, baby formula and more—in their grocery stores.